Water and power are the constraint for technology.

 The Bridge Brief

-One short read every two weeks on the resource economy — the chart that matters, the report worth your time, and what we're watching across the three sectors.
+One short read every two weeks on the resource economy — the chart that matters, the report worth your time, and what we're watching across power, water, and mega-manufacturing.

-Diligence, siting, capacity planning, or a board briefing — we work on the questions that span silicon, power, and water.
+Diligence, siting, capacity planning, or a board briefing — we work on the questions that span power, water, and mega-manufacturing.

 Start a conversation →